itplr-kosit/validator/docs/daemon.md

  1. information about the actual [validator configuration](configurations.md) used by this daemon
  1. a simple form to test the daemon with custom inputs

- The GUI can be disabled with using the API (see above) or via CLI
+ The GUI can be disabled using the API (see above) or via CLI

  ```shell script
 java -jar  validationtool-<version>-standalone.jar  -s <scenario-config-file> -D --disable-gui